nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Steps for viewing a specific flashcard**:

 **Step 1**: Locate the flashcard you wish to view.
 In this example, we want to view the flashcard at index 3.
-Type the command `view 3`
+Type the command `view 3` and press Enter.

 ![filedirectory](images/ug/ug_view_step1.PNG)